vseryakov/backendjs/README.md

         bkjs init-app

-* The app.js file is created in your project directory with 2 additional API endpoints `/test/add` and `/test/[0-9]` to show the simplest way of adding new tables and API commands.
+* The `app.js` file is created in your project directory with 2 additional API endpoints `/test/add` and `/test/[0-9]` to show the simplest way of adding new tables and API commands.
-* The app.sh script is created for convenience in the development process, it specifies common arguments and can be customized as needed.
+* The `app.sh` script is created for convenience in the development process, it specifies common arguments and can be customized as needed.
-* Run new application now, it will start the Web server on port 8000:
+* Run your new application now, it will start the Web server on port 8000:

         ./app.sh

 * Go to http://localhost:8000/api.html and issue command `/test/add?id=1&name=1` and then `/test/1` commands in the console to see it in action
-* Any change in the source files will make the server restart automatically letting you focus on the source code and not server management, this mode is only enabled by default in development mode, check app.sh for parameters before running it in the production.
+* Any change in the source files will make the server restart automatically letting you focus on the source code and not server management, this mode is only enabled by default in development mode, check `app.sh` for parameters before running it in the production.

 * To start node.js shell with backendjs loaded and initialized, all command line parameters apply to the shell as well